-The Husqvarna is a bit of a Frankenstein.
-Though the hand-forged axe head will likely last through the ages, it's hard to say how well it will hold on to its wooden handle in the long term.
+The Estwing forges its axe from a single piece of steel in the U.S. We don't see it failing anytime soon.
 The Kershaw and Gerber handles seem similarly well-anchored to their steel axe heads, but time shall tell.
 The streamlined MTech and Schrade axes leave little to break, while the multiple connection points on the SOG give us pause.

 With any luck, we've answered your camping axe questions.
 Now you too can find the perfect option to strap on your best backpacking backpack, toss in your car camping rig, or strap to the outside of your camper van as you head out to the horizon.